-For Opaline, Cinnamon, and Pallid: females are either Visual (they show it) or Normal (they don't carry it).
+For Opaline, Cinnamon, and Pale: females are either Visual (they show it) or Normal (they don't carry it).
 Only males can be Split (hidden carriers).
+The term "split Opaline female" describes a genetically impossible bird.

 The three sex-linked mutations in Fischer's lovebirds